snikch/jquery.dirtyforms/README.md

 #### ```$('form#my-watched-form').dirtyForms( options )```

-Starts watching the supplied elements (forms) for descendant input changes.
+Starts watching the supplied elements (forms or parent containers of forms) for descendant input changes.
 This method can be called multiple times to add additional forms to watch that were dynamically added to the page.
 To watch all forms, simply use the `'form'` selector.

 ```javascript
 $('form').dirtyForms();